microsauce/gravy/README.md

 - Single-file environment based configuration
 - Hot reload

-## Status
+## Roadmap

 Gravy is currently Alpha software.
-The focus of the current milestone (0.1) is to define and implement the core feature set (routing, scheduled tasks, servlet request/response/session decorators, modules, resource resolver, single file configuration, dev tools, etc).
-0.2 will include significant refactoring and performance enhancements and enhanced routing features.
-0.3 will add Python and finish out the tooling api (package management, etc).
+The focus of the current milestone (0.1) is to define and implement the core feature set (routing, scheduled tasks, middleware, servlet request/response/session decorators, modules, resource resolver, single file configuration, dev tools, etc).
+0.2 will include significant refactoring and performance enhancements and enhanced routing and req/res/sess decorators.
+0.3 will add Python and finish out the tooling api (package/dependency management, etc), with a 1.0 beta to follow.

-Programming and tooling API's are still evolving, but near completion.

 ## Getting Started